Skip to main content

 Benefits of Mini Dental Implants

-While some situations may be better served by a full dental implant, dental bridge or dentures, mini dental implants have a number of benefits that make them ideal for certain conditions, including:
+While some situations may be better served by a full dental implant, dental bridge or dentures, mini dental implants have many benefits that make them ideal for certain conditions, including:8

 • Better for small spaces.
-The smaller diameter makes mini dental implants a better fit for tight spaces in the mouth.7
+The smaller diameter makes mini dental implants a better fit for tight spaces in the mouth.

 • No bone grafting.
-The smaller diameter of mini dental implants makes them a better fit for jaws with insufficient bone density without the need for bone grafting.8
+The smaller diameter of mini dental implants makes them a better fit for jaws with insufficient bone density without the need for bone grafting.3

-• A quicker procedure.
-Since the procedure is faster and less invasive than traditional implants, it can make mini dental implants a better option for patients who are elderly or who have health issues that would make them unable to sit through a longer, more complex procedure.8
+• Quicker procedure.
+Since the procedure is faster and less invasive than traditional implants, it can make mini dental implants a better option for patients who are elderly or who have health issues that would make them unable to sit through a longer, more complex procedure.

 • Removable.
-Although removal is not common, if needed, mini dental implants are easy to remove.7
+Although removal is not common, if needed, mini dental implants are easy to remove.

 How Do Mini Implants Work?